Home Office - PR against a shortage of skilled workers

 Home Office as a recruiting topic

-No wonder that the topic is also important for recruiting: Studies such as “Recruiting Trends” and “Application Practice”, which are carried out annually by the Center of Human Resources Information Systems (CHRIS) at the Universities of Bamberg and Frankfurt together with the career portal Monster, show again and again:
+So it's no wonder that the topic is also important in recruiting: studies such as the “Recruiting Trends” and “Application Practice”, which are carried out annually by the Center of Human Resources Information Systems (CHRIS) at the Universities of Bamberg and Frankfurt together with the Monster career portal, show again and again:

 Of the respondents 1000 companies, 83,8 percent consider flexible working time models to be an important measure against the shortage of skilled workers, while at the same time 10 percent respondents surveyed by 000 85,9 rate the home office positively.
 Flexibility as a basic need of Generation Y

 Flexible work as a normal case?

-However, there are restrictions, as Ziese points out: “Working from home is not the right thing for everyone: For example, working in a company also requires personal interaction with one another.
-You have to decide on a case-by-case basis whether a task can be done at home or whether agreements require presence in the office. ”
+But there are restrictions, as Ziese explains: “Working from home is not the right thing for everyone: Working in a company also includes personal exchange with one another, for example.
+You have to decide on a case-by-case basis whether a task can be done at home or whether arrangements require being in the office. "

 SMEs are having a hard time with the topic

-"Especially in owner-managed companies, there is a special level of trust between the boss and the employees, which, they fear, could suffer due to the spatial distance."
-According to Schoch, flexible, family-friendly working hours could be a huge competitive advantage for employers who want to be attractive to young talents, especially in rural regions.
-"But many companies have not yet recognized that they can benefit from it."
+"Especially in owner-managed companies there is a special level of trust between boss and employees, which, according to the fear, could suffer from the physical distance."
+According to Schoch, flexible, family-friendly working hours could be an enormous competitive advantage for employers who want to be attractive to young talents, especially in rural regions.
+"But many companies have not yet realized that they can benefit from it."

 Flexible working hours required by young employees

-Securing skilled workers was also the key argument for the medium-sized company Hansgrohe when it came to making working hours more flexible: “Our Schiltach location has other advantages than a big city.
+Securing skilled workers was also the decisive argument for medium-sized Hansgrohe when it came to making working hours more flexible: “Our Schiltach location has different advantages than a large city.

-Working time flexibility was always in demand by young applicants, but above all by our employees who return from maternity leave, ”explains HR Manager Thomas Egenter.
-That is why there are contractually agreed telework places and flexible home office solutions in all departments except in production - but only two days a week.
+Flexibility of working hours was repeatedly asked by young applicants, but above all by our female employees who are returning from maternity leave, ”explains HR manager Thomas Egenter.
+That is why there are now contractually agreed teleworking positions and flexible home office solutions in all departments except in production - but only on two days a week.

 Not announced in every industry